Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Introduction

 This manuscript is organised as follows.
 In section 2 we derive the Whitham modulation equations for KP using the averaging over the Lagrangian.
-We then define the meaning of the Cauchy problem for the Whitham modulation equations.
+We then define the Cauchy problem for the Whitham modulation equations.
 Next we obtain the modulation equations of the soliton parameters and show that for KPI such equations are elliptic.
+We then show that the Whitham system is not hyperbolic near the soliton front, since two eigenvalues of the velocity matrix are complex.
 In section 3 we collect known results on the focusing NLS equation and on how solutions to the NLS equation are related to KPI solutions.
 In section 4 we briefly present the numerical methods used for the integration of the KP equation.
 These methods are applied in section 5 to concrete examples for the KPI equation.
 In particular we study numerically the nature of the lattice of lumps that is formed out of the soliton front in the KPI solution in the small dispersion limit.
 We add some concluding remarks in section 6.